lalaheihaihei/catalyticLAM/postworkflow/README.md

 K --> J
 ```

+The script follows these main steps:

+1. **Optimization of Atomic Structures by ASE** :
+   * Optimize the atomic structure using pretrained or finetuned model by ASE.
+   * Save the optimized structure as `CONTCAR-ase-{iteration}`.
+2. **Preparation for VASP Calculation** :
+   * Create a new directory for each iteration (`opt{iteration}`).
+   * Copy the optimized structure and necessary VASP input files to the new directory.
+   * If not the first iteration, copy `WAVECAR` and `CHGCAR` from the previous iteration.
+3. **Run VASP Calculation** :
+   * Submit the VASP job and retrieve the job ID.
+   * Wait for the VASP job to complete.
+4. **Generate New Dataset** :
+   * Generate new dataset from the VASP output file `OUTCAR`, and add it to `./output_database.db`.
+5. **Fine-Tuning of Models** :
+   * Update the fine-tuning input file (`finetune1.yml`), use `./output_database.db` dataset.
+   * Submit the fine-tuning job and retrieve the job ID.
+   * Wait for the fine-tuning job to complete.
+6. **Final Optimization Step** :
+   * After completing all iterations, run a final ASE optimization step.
+   * Create a new directory (`optfinal`) and copy the final optimized structure in it.
+   * Modify the `INCAR` file to set `NSW = 300`.
+   * if `--iffinal true`Submit the final VASP job and wait for its completion.

 ## 2. flowts.py based on GemNet-OC Pretrained Model

 ## 3. flowopt.py

 `flowopt.py` script performs an iterative optimization and fine-tuning workflow using ASE (Atomic Simulation Environment) and VASP (Vienna Ab initio Simulation Package) with DeePMD-kit.
 The workflow involves optimizing atomic structures, running VASP calculations, generating new datasets for finetune, and fine-tuning machine learning models iteratively.
 After completing the specified number of iterations, a final VASP optimization step is performed to get accurate configuration and energy.

 ## 3.1 flowopt.py File Structure